emico7/blocmetrics/README.md

 </script>
 ```

 That's it.
-Now you can go back to Blocmetrics and see the events count change as your site gets viewed by a user.
+Now you can go back to Blocmetrics and see the events count change as your site gets viewed.